TheRenegadeCoder/sample-programs/archive/b/boo/README.md

 # Sample Programs in Boo

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Boo!
-To find documentation related to the Boo code in this repo, look [here.](https://sampleprograms.io/languages/boo)
+To find documentation related to the Boo code in this repo, look [here](https://sampleprograms.io/languages/boo).

 ## Sample Programs List - 4/38 :disappointed: